Ratboys: History

-Ratboys began in the fall of 2010 when Steiner and Sagan met each other at freshman orientation while studying at Notre Dame in South Bend, Indiana.
-The pair released their first music together, putting out a cover of “Spiderweb,“ a song originally written by Champaign, Illinois band Easter.
+Ratboys was formed in the fall of 2010 when Steiner and Sagan met each other at freshman orientation while studying at Notre Dame in South Bend, Indiana.
+The pair released their first piece of music together, putting out a cover of "Spiderweb," a song originally written by Champaign, Illinois band Easter.
 Two years later, Ratboys released their first EP titled Ratboy.

 In May 2014, Ratboys released two songs, Space Blows and Collected and embarked on their first small tour with future bassist Sean Neumann's band Single Player (later known as Jupiter Styles) that summer in a few cities around the Midwest.

 On June 9, 2015, Ratboys released their debut studio album via Topshelf Records titled AOID.
 The band embarked on their first full United States tours in support of the album, touring the United States and Europe with American bands like Pinegrove, Sorority Noise, Free Throw, Dowsing, and others.

 In late 2016, Neumann officially joined the band.
 Sagan and Neumann knew each other from growing up in Chicago's southern suburbs and have played music together since their teens.

 In June 2017, Ratboys released their second full-length album titled GN on Topshelf Records, which began to earn the band widespread media attention from outlets like NPR, Fader, MTV, and others.
-Rolling Stone named GN one of the “15 Great Albums You Probably Didn’t Hear in 2017,” writing that the “songs are full of shakily proud unburdenings and fun imagination.”
+Rolling Stone named GN one of the "15 Great Albums You Probably Didn't Hear in 2017", writing that the "songs are full of shakily proud unburdenings and fun imagination."

-Shortly after the release of GN, the band solidified its lineup by adding drummer Marcus Nuccio after he filled in for the band on drums during Ratboys’ tour with his band Pet Symmetry.
+Shortly after the release of GN, the band solidified its lineup by adding drummer Marcus Nuccio after he filled in for the band on drums during Ratboys' tour with his band Pet Symmetry.

 Ratboys toured heavily in support of GN, touring for two years across the United States, Canada, Europe, and Japan.
 During that time, Ratboys toured with bands such as Soccer Mommy, Pup, Diet Cig, Vundabar, Wild Pink, Slingshot Dakota, Pet Symmetry, and more.

 On November 12, 2019, Ratboys announced their third full-length album, Printer's Devil, which was released on February 28, 2020.
 Along with the announcement, the band released a new song titled "Alien With A Sleep Mask On", as well as a US tour in support of the album.